appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 ## Methods

-The methods provided by the widget allow users to dynamically update and manipulate its properties, facilitating the creation of dynamic and interactive applications without the need for manual property modifications.
+Widget property setters enable you to modify the values of widget properties at runtime, eliminating the need to manually update properties in the editor.

-These setter methods are asynchronous, and users have the option to either await them or use the `.then()` block to ensure appsmith reactivity is maintained for subsequent lines of code.
+These methods are asynchronous, and users have the option to either await them or use the `.then()` block to ensure appsmith reactivity is maintained for subsequent lines of code.

 #### setVisibility `boolean`